 The iconic Clifton Suspension Bridge spans the Avon Gorge

 Unwind on a sunny afternoon in one of the many green spaces in the city

-Discover Bristol's street art scene
+Discover Bristol's graffiti scene

 Explore the restaurants, bars and cafes around the harbour

-Bristol was named among the top five best cities to visit worldwide by Rough Guides 2017, it's a cultural capital that will quickly feel like home.
+Bristol was named among the top five best cities to visit worldwide by Rough Guides 2017.
+It's a cultural capital that will quickly feel like home.

 Find out more about the city.

 Much of student life revolves around the main University campus and Bristol Students’ Union.
 You'll join a lively, close-knit community of students and have the opportunity to attend events and activities across the city.

 The Students' Union offers more than 300 student clubs and societies including 65 sports clubs, giving you lots of opportunities to get involved and make friends.

 Find out more about student life at Bristol.